crapp/uartavr/README.md

 a circular buffer data structure to store data that was received or will be sent.
 This way all write or read calls are nonblocking.

+## Features

+* Easy to use
+* Interrupt driven
+* Callback Functions
+* Support for printf
+* Doxygen generated API Documentation

 ## Usage

 Add the header and source file to your project.